Customs Bonds in Canada: The Complete Guide

 For most of Canada’s importing history, customs brokers held blanket bonds that covered their clients’ import activity.
 An importer could simply hire a licensed customs broker, and the broker’s bond served as the financial security for CBSA.

 That changed on October 21, 2024, when CBSA fully launched the CARM (CBSA Assessment and Revenue Management) system.
+CBSA processes millions of commercial import transactions each year, and the shift to individual importer accountability represents one of the most significant changes to Canadian trade compliance in decades.

 The CARM Mandate

 Under CARM, you can no longer rely on your customs broker’s bond.
-If you want your goods released before paying duties — which is how the vast majority of commercial imports work — you must provide one of two forms of financial security directly to CBSA:
+If you want your goods released before paying duties and taxes — which is how the vast majority of commercial imports work — you must provide one of two forms of financial security directly to CBSA:

 Most importers choose the surety bond because it requires less capital and costs only a small annual premium.
 We cover the comparison in detail in the customs bond vs. cash deposit section below.

 If you do not have either form of financial security registered in the CARM Client Portal, you lose access to RPP.
-That means your goods will not be released at the border until duties are paid in full — a scenario that causes costly delays, demurrage charges, and supply chain disruptions.
+That means your goods will not be released at the border until duties and taxes are paid in full — a scenario that causes costly delays, demurrage charges, and supply chain disruptions.

 For a deeper walkthrough of the CARM financial security process, see our CARM Financial Security Guide.
+If you are new to importing, our guide to importing goods into Canada covers the full process from business number registration to customs clearance.

 Types of Customs Bonds in Canada